dusty-nv/jetson-containers/README.md

 > <sup>[`run.sh`](/run.sh) forwards arguments to [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) with some defaults added (like `--runtime nvidia`, mounts a `/data` cache, and detects devices)</sup><br>
 > <sup>[`autotag`](/autotag) finds a container image that's compatible with your version of JetPack/L4T - either locally, pulled from a registry, or by building it.</sup>

+If you look at any package's readme (like [`l4t-pytorch`](packages/l4t/l4t-pytorch)), it will have detailed instructions for running it's container.

 ## Package Definitions

 A package is one building block of a container - typically composed of a Dockerfile and optional configuration scripts.